sf-wdi-37/dom-events-jquery/README.md

 ![Click Event](http://i.giphy.com/l0HlL2I8DbNa6JCJa.gif)

-In Chrome, we can use the following utility function to log some events occurring in the window:
+In Chrome, we can use the `monitorEvents` utility function to log some events occurring in the window:

 ```js
 monitorEvents(window, ["click", "keypress", "resize", "scroll"]);